clone, __clone2, clone3 — create a child process

 EOPNOTSUPP

-was
+(clone3() only)CLONE_INTO_CGROUP was

-specified in cl_args.flags
+specified in cl_args.flags, but the

-file descriptor specified in cl_args.cgroup
+file descriptor specified in cl_args.cgroup refers

 to a version 2 cgroup that is in the domain invalid state.

-was specified by an
+CLONE_NEWNS, CLONE_NEWPID, or CLONE_NEWUTS was specified by an

-unprivileged process (process without CAP_SYS_ADMIN
+unprivileged process (process without CAP_SYS_ADMIN).

-CLONE_PID
+CLONE_PID was

 specified by a process other than process 0.
 (This